aws-samples/amazon-connect-power-dialer/README.md

 - getAvailAgents: Gets agents available in the associated queue.
 - getConfig: Gets the configuration parameters from a DynamoDB table.
 - getContacts: Gets contact phone numbers to dial from a DynamoDB table.
-- ListLoad: Loads dialing list from a CSV file to DynamoDB.
+- queueContacts: Loads dialing list from the Amazon Pinpoint campaign.
 - ProcessContactEvents: Processes Contact Events to determine when would the next call should be placed.
 - SetDisposition: Process agent input based on a step by step guide contact flow to categorize calls.
 - SaveResults: Generates a CSV file based from the dialing attempts.